Grit is the combination of passion and perseverance and, author Angela Duckworth says, is the biggest predictor of achievement.

 We all love tests with neat and defined results, but since it’s based on self-assessment of yourself I would recommend taking it with a pinch of salt (or not taking the test at all).

 Angela Duckworth says that passion often gives us the idea of a quick infatuation, but in high achievers passion is about consistency over a long period of time.

 Grit is working on something you love so much that you simply want to keep at it

 Grit means keeping the same end goal -which she calls a “life philosophy”- over a prolonged period of time.

-On the other hand, people lacking in grit tend to have goals who don’t align.
-And some other people have a big final goal, but without any supporting mid level and lower level goals.
+On the other hand, people lacking in grit tend to have goals that don’t align.
+And some other people have a big final goal, but without any supporting mid-level and lower-level goals.
 The author calls it “positive fantasizing”.